Public vs Private Blockchains: Key Differences Explained

 Private Blockchains

-Unlike public blockchains, private blockchains require permission to join and operate within the network.
+Unlike public blockchains, private networks require permission to join.

-Participants are typically known entities, which allows for controlled governance and compliance with regulations.
+Participants are typically known entities, enabling structured governance and regulatory compliance.

 Key Differences

-These differences affect how trust is established within each system.
+These differences directly affect how trust is established.

-Private blockchains rely more on organizational trust and governance structures.
+Private blockchains rely on governance and participant trust.

 Decentralization and Governance